Orthodox Life magazine 1980 (6)

 When he and his sister had parted, John Pavlovich began to feel spiritually alone, but nonetheless he dwelt peacefully in the world amid all its temptations, making progress in his spiritual struggles.
 Thus he lived with his parents until he was twenty-seven years of age.
 Finally the Lord disposed the hearts of his parents not to detain him any longer in the world but to give him their blessing to take up the monastic life.

-At this time, the Lord sent John Pavlovich a spiritual brother named Nicholas, who had himself bumed with the desire to become a monk and with whom he could talk openly and whom he could consult concerning how and where they might find a favorable haven or their salvation.
+At this time, the Lord sent John Pavlovich a spiritual brother named Nicholas, who had himself bumed with the desire to become a monk and with whom he could talk openly and whom he could consult concerning how and where they might find a favorable haven flor their salvation.
 At the beginning of 1831, both these zealots for spiritual asceticism, armed with pilgrims’ birch bark shoulder bags, left their native city and took to the road.
 They set off on a pilgrimage to the monasteries of Russia so that they might observe therein their rule and order of monastic life.
 At first they stayed for a time in the Divnogorsky Monastery in the Province Voronezh, and then at the Khotmizhsky Monastery in the Province of Kursk.
-However, the life in neither of these monasteries satised their longing, and so the two friends set off for Athos.
+However, the life in neither of these monasteries satisfied their longing, and so the two friends set off for Athos.

 When they arrived in Constantinople, by chance the plague broke out and they were not permitted to dock and had to return to Russia.
 They went from Odessa to Voronezh in order to venerate the holy relics of the hierarch and Wonderworker Mitrophan and in this manner to alleviate their sorrow somewhat.
 Here, at that time, there lived a fool-for-the-sake-of-Christ who was renowned for his of clairvoyance. page 12 Therefore the two pilgrims desired to hear from him whether it was God's will that they go to the Holy Mountain Athos or whether they should stay there.
 When they came to the fool and asked him about this, fixedly staring at them, he said: "Go, my brethren, from Old Oskola, go to the Holy Mountain Athos, go!
 You, my brother Nicholas, will go there, live a while, receive the holy schema and will set yourself upon the way of no return.
 And you, my brother John, will go to Athos, and will set up your hive of bees and will loose your swarms.
 Go, God bless you!"
 However it happened that the brothers from Old Oskola must needs wait a little in Russia before the way to Athos was opened before them.
 They entered the Toshevsky Monastery in the Voronezh Province, and dwelt there almost two years.
 John fulfilled his obedience there in the choir and in the refectory and because of his gentle disposition he won the love of all the brothers.